Andrew M. Webb

 I am a research associate in the computer science department of the University of Manchester, currently working on the LAMBDA project under Gavin Brown, studying methods of training deep neural network ensembles for regression and classification that reward model diversity, with a sub-goal of creating efficient deep neural networks.

 My PhD research was on selection for evolvability in evolutionary algorithms, where evolvability is defined as the 'capacity for adaptive evolution'.
 I've also done some work in artificial life, studying self-reproducing automata.

 I've also been working as part of the PAMELA project, working on the efficient integration of semantic segmentation into state-of-the-art SLAM (simultaneous localisation and mapping) systems.

-I maintain a mailing list primarily (but not exclusively) for researchers at the University of Manchester who are interested in deep learning.
-The list is for discussing new research, troubleshooting models/code, organising occasional seminars, advertising external events, etc. You can subscribe to the list here.
+I maintain a mailing list primarily for researchers at the University of Manchester who are interested in deep learning.
+You can subscribe to the list here.

 - Andrew M. Webb (2016).
 On Selection for Evolvability.
 PhD thesis.
 School of Computer Science, University of Manchester, UK.
 (Supervisors: Prof. Joshua Knowles and Dr Julia Handl.
 Examiners: Dr Simon Powers and Dr Jonathan Shapiro.)